 When I interview candidates, it often happens that they try to impress.
 However, the result is not always great.
 Being specific and giving details is clearly good.
 Extremely good.
 Unfortunately, when we are under emotional and time pressure, we risk losing our focus.
 In these cases, the answers result too complicated and full of not relevant details.
 Answering in a simple way is often much more effective.

-We usually hear that there is a magical formula to be a great manager.
-There are managers who adopt a very sympathetic approach and other ones who are much more demanding; there are managers who prefer to delegate and empower their teams.
-On the contrary, there are other ones who prefer a direct and close supervision (the so-called micro –management style).
+We often hear that there is a magical formula to be a great manager.
+There are managers who adopt a very sympathetic approach and other ones who are much more demanding.
+There are managers who prefer to delegate and empower their teams; there are other ones who prefer a direct and close supervision (the so-called micromanagement style).

-Are we really sure that there is the magical formula for being great managers?Generalising is always difficult considering that organisations are made by people, the dynamics between employees, the structures and processes.
+Are we really sure that there is the magical formula for being great managers?Generalising is always difficult.
+Organisations are built by people, their relations s, the structures and processes.
 However, there is something that all people managers should pay attention to.

 It is clear that each manager adopts one style or approach; however, people managers need to enable and empower their people following different and adaptive approaches.
 The secret?
 Before embracing a magical formula, you should know your team.

 What is one of the most important value which create a positive organisational culture?
 Transparency.
 Having clarity about the organisational structure, the work streams, the career plans and the recruiting processes is fundamental.
 Considering that organisations are open systems built by their employees, the transparency is the result of the human interactions and the processes’ implementation.